 This model agreement, approved by the University, is provided for researchers to use when collaborations with companies or other sponsors involve the exchange or disclosure of proprietary information.
 This agreement ensures that the proprietary information is clearly defined, appropriately protected, and can be removed from the research results so that results may be freely published.

-Model 1 requires internal routing and approval by ORA.
+This agreement requires internal routing and approval by ORA.
 The University researcher should complete as much of the fill-in information as possible before routing.
 When the disclosure involves a University pending patent application, OTC may be the authorized signature instead of ORA.
 Download Regular NDA.

 MTA's require their own Coeus routing form, which can be found here MTA Review form.

 There are two preferred model MTA's that University of Maryland researchers can use to receive material.
 Many academic institutions, including UMD, have signed the master Uniform Biological Material Transfer Agreement (UBMTA) in an effort to transfer materials quickly and efficiently.
 If the institution sending materials is a signatory to the UBMTA, the UMD researcher should complete as much of the fill-in information in the following form as possible before routing.

 When working with industry or an academic institution that has not signed the UBMTA, researchers can use the following "Incoming MTA" form.
 The University researcher should complete as much of the highlighted fill-in information as possible before routing.

 All incoming MTA's require internal routing and approval by ORA.
 For any questions regarding incoming material transfers, please contact Brian Falasca, Contract Manager, at firstname.lastname@example.org.
 When a University researcher is to send University material to another institution, please contact the Office of Technology Commercialization.